codenet/col733-cloud/storage-spanner.md

 ### Multi-version concurrency control

-The idea to support snapshot isolation is to keep multiple *versions* of each value.
+The idea to support snapshot reads is to keep multiple *timestamped versions* of each value.
 Each RW transaction is given a *commit timestamp* and all the values written by it are written at this timestamp version.
-Each RO transaction is given a *start timestamp*, it reads the latest value at this timestamp.
-Now even though, there may be other ongoing RW transactions, their writes do not interfere with what an earlier RO transaction is reading!
-This allows lock-free reads in RO transactions without giving up strict serializability.
+Each RO transaction is given a *start timestamp*, it reads latest values at this timestamp.

+Even though there may be other ongoing RW transactions, their writes do not interfere with what an earlier RO transaction is reading!
+This allows lock-free reads in RO transactions without giving up strict serializability: timestamps create the serial order among transactions.

 For example in the following, T1 is committed at time 2, T2 starts at time 5 and reads the values written by T1.
 If T0 was ongoing, it does not affect the reads